Monday, September 28, 2015

 After that, Nakahara's character was always referred to as "Nurse Kelly," suggesting that Kelly (however it was supposed to be spelled) was her last name.
 Funny, she didn't look Irish.
 Certainly, she didn't interact much with the very Irish characters of Trapper and Lieutenant, later Captain, Francis Mulcahy (William Christopher), the Jesuit priest who was camp chaplain.
 (Then again, Hawaii Five-O -- also on CBS, both the 1968-80 classic version and the current reboot -- had a character named Chin Ho Kelly.)

 But, twice, including in the next-to-last episode, Margaret called her "Lieutenant Nakahara," suggesting that the actress' name was also the character's name.
 In one episode, she says she's half-Chinese and half-Hawaiian.
-But Nakahara is a Japanese name, and in another episode, she speaks fluent Japanese -- despite her previously-stated ancestry, at no time is she shown speaking Chinese.
+But Nakahara is a Japanese name, and in another episode, she spoke fluent Japanese.
+Despite her previously-stated ancestry, and many chances to speak to wounded Chinese soldiers, at no time is she shown speaking Chinese.

-Despite the "New Wave of Feminism" being underway by the time the show debuted in September 1972, the nurse characters, aside from Margaret really got short shrift, an issue addressed in the final season (Fall 1982), in an episode titled "Who Knew?" when one of the nurses dies in an accident, and no one seems to have learned much about her, not even Hawkeye, with whom she was on a date right before she died.
+Despite the "New Wave of Feminism" being underway by the time the show debuted on September 17, 1972, the nurse characters, aside from Margaret, really got short shrift, an issue addressed in the final season (Fall 1982), in an episode titled "Who Knew?" when one of the nurses dies in an accident, and no one seems to have learned much about her, not even Hawkeye, with whom she was on a date right before she died.

 The biggest anachronisms are the hairstyles.
 This was the Army.
 This was the 1950s.
-No way would Hawkeye, B.J. and Klinger have that much hair.
+No way would Hawkeye, B.J. and Klinger have thad hat much hair.
 And I don't think the Fifties Army would have allowed B.J. to grow a mustache.
-Granted, Major Sidney Freedman, the psychiatrist played by Allan Arbus in one episode every season, had one, but, being older, they might have given him some leeway.
+Granted, Major Sidney Freedman, the psychiatrist played by Allan Arbus in one episode every season, had a mustache, but, being older and higher-ranking, they might have given him some leeway.

 Charles frequently mentioned that he graduated from Harvard University, outside Boston.
-Once, he mentioned that he was "Class of '43."
+Once, he specifically mentioned that he was "Class of '43."
 This would make him 30 or so when he arrived.
 Granted, being bald doesn't help, but did Stiers look only 30 to you?
-He was 35; when the show ended, he was 41 playing about 32.
+He was 35; when the show ended, if we believe his '43 reference, he was 41 playing about 32.

 Larry Linville, who played Frank, was just 4 years older than Burghoff.
 There's no way Frank, married with kids and a receding hairline, was just 4 years older than Radar.
-(Though Burghoff wore a hat to hide his even more receding hairline.)
+(Though Burghoff wore a hat to hide his even more encroaching baldness.)

 Potter mentioned lying about his age to get into the Army for World War I, but in a later episode says he's 62, meaning he was 27 when the U.S. got into "Dubya Dubya One," and possibly already a fully-qualified doctor.